bndnio/concurrency-management/ByzantineGenerals/ByzantineGenerals/README.md

 ```

 This is because the algorithm is meant for the OM(_m_) algorithm to run on the first commander.
-Then OM(_m_-1) to run on all but the first commander, then OM(_m_-2) to run on all the commanders for each time they're called from the OM(_m_-1 algorithm).
+Then OM(_m_-1) to run on all but the first commander, then OM(_m_-2) to run on all the commanders for each time they're called from the OM(_m_-1 algorithm), and so on until OM(0) is reached.
-Instead this implementation calls OM(_m_) on the first commander, then OM(_m_-1) on the first general the first general the commander calls, then OM(_m_-2) on all the other generals called by that most recently called general by the top level commander.
+Instead, this implementation calls OM(_m_) on the first commander, then OM(_m_-1) on the first general the first commander calls, then OM(_m_-2) on all the other generals called by that most recently called general by the top level commander.
 Once the bottom layer has full executed, the call stack then goes to the OM algorithm just above for the next general.
-This means that the algorithm is going to be regularly called on nearly empty records because every generals's record will first filled with low id generals results.
+This means that the algorithm is going to be regularly called on nearly empty records because every generals's record will first filled with the lower id'ed generals results.

 To fix this, each layer needs to be completed before calling the next.
-My tricky has been that I'm uncertain how to stop execution and resume when operating on a single-thread application in Swift.
+My tricky has been that I'm uncertain how to stop execution and resume when operating on a single-thread application in Swift to fasciliate a breadth-first traversal as is needed.

 ## Biography